All Episodes

 We'll be back.

-Open line Friday continues right after this.
+Open Line Friday continues right after this.

 America's real anchor man, wrapping up another week.

-An exciting week of broadcast excellence from the Limbaugh Institute for advanced conservative studies, a trouble in paradise out there.
+An exciting week of broadcast excellence from the Limbaugh Institute for Advanced Conservative Studies, a trouble in paradise out there.

 Really?

-Of course it's advertiser revenue down.
+Of course it's advertiser revenue.

-Why is advertiser revenue down?
+Now, why is advertiser revenue down?

 Because circulation is down.